 Comparison between previous student graduate adjustment and Higher Education Leavers Methodology (HELM)

-HELM mid-2017 onwards: based on distribution of destinations of higher education leavers from three years previously; distribution is based on data for those who did not update their PR in the year following leaving.
+The graduate destination for the graduate adjustment mid-2012 to mid-2016 and mid-2017 onwards is pre-study local authority as recorded on the PR.
+For HELM mid-2017 onwards, this is based on the distribution of destinations of higher education leavers from three years previously; distribution is based on data for those who did not update their PR in the year following leaving.

 The impact of HELM on internal migration estimates